 At first glance, West Yellowstone is a typical National Park gateway town—hotels, restaurants and cheesy tourist shops.
 But look closer and unique bookstores, gear shops, and great snowshoeing opportunities start to appear.
 After a day pushing down snow, get educated … Continue reading

 Undeniably, winter is the best time to visit Yellowstone.
 Geysers throw steaming water through the snow and into the robin egg sky.
-Elk and bison, followed by … Continue reading
+Elk and bison, followed by wolves and coyotes, fill the valleys.
+Crystals of snow sparkle in the low … Continue reading